Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Connecting an optical digital audio output to a coaxial RCA input

-So, it’s a bit more complicated but easy enough when you have the correct converter.
+It’s a bit more complicated but easy enough when you have the correct converter.

 What if you wanted to send a single coaxial digital audio output to two different playback devices?